Shu52/RemoteMentor/README.md

 *In Slack Channel*
 ```
 Alumni: Hey, everyone!
 I'm available to answer questions from 4-7 today.
-I can help with React,Js, C# and .NET."
+I can help with React, Js, C#, and .NET."
 ```
 ```
 Student: I could use some help with React please!
-I am working on my front-end project, and the app doesn't route the user after login correctly.
+I am working on my front-end project, and the app doesn't route the user correctly after login.
 ```
 The alumni will make the call when they are ready.
 Check volume and mic settings if needed.
 ```